PNTS2004/MacChanger/README.md

 * What MAC address you want to switch to
 * Which interface you want to apply it on (like `eth0` or `wlan0`)

 Once you enter both, it goes ahead and runs the command to apply the change.
 The script runs the same `macchanger` command twice because sometimes `macchanger` command doesn't work if run once.
-Though it happens rarely but in to avoid it, the command is run twice to make sure that the MacChanger2 is working efficiently.
+Though it happens rarely but in order to avoid it, the command is run twice to make sure that the MacChanger2 is working efficiently.

 ### Requirements